 Java char Array - char array in java

 Java char array is used to store char data type values only.
 In the Java programming language, unlike C, an array of char is not a String, and neither a String nor an array of char is terminated by '\u0000' (the NUL character).
 The Java platform uses the UTF-16 representation in char arrays and in the String and StringBuffer classes.
+Char Arrays are highly advantageous.
+The char arrays prove to be simplistic and efficient.
+Java char arrays are faster, as data can be manipulated without any allocations.

 With the following Java char array examples you can learn